jeffhandley/react-composite-pages/README.md

 1. Dashboard screens that comprise many independent sections
 1. Composition of components using different flux implementations (or versions)

-React-Composition provides components and patterns to help you expose your Container Components for drop-in consumption.
-As a by-product, React-Composition provides a straight-forward approach to creating layered page templates for universal rendering of the composed Container Components.
+React-Composition provides helps you render multiple Container Components on a page, regardless of flux implementation, yet still achieve universal rendering.

 ## Usage

-On the server, you will wrap your Container Components in functions that allow for simple async consumption, rendering the Container Components within a `RenderContainer` that aides in universal rendering through page templates.
+On the server, you will wrap your Container Components in *Server Pages* that allow for simple async consumption, rendering the Container Components into *Page Templates*.

-On the client, you will load up the rendered state and initialize client-side rendering through a basic client bundle.
+On the client, you can easily access the server's render state to initialize client-side flux loops and rendering.

+### Hello World Example

 Here's a bare-bones Hello World example (that does not utilize a flux implementation).